tortoise/tortoise-orm/docs/fields.rst

     A flag indicating that this field is read-only and its value is generated in database.
     You typically don't need to use this if you created the schema through Tortoise.
     Defaults to ``False``.
+``description`` (str):
+    Human readable description of the field.
+Defaults to ``None``.
+This allows consumers to build automated documentation tooling based on the declarative model api.

 Read-only properties: